TPS is a progressive independent day school that educates children for a future that is impossible to know but not impossible to shape.

-As a preschool–8th grade school, we address specifically how young students develop intellectually, creatively, emotionally, socially, and physically.
+As a preschool–8th grade school, we address specifically how children develop intellectually, creatively, emotionally, socially, and physically.
 Through our commitment to diversity and social justice, we seek to nurture each student’s moral compass and sense of personal integrity.

-Located at 25th and Lombard, TPS balances the resources of its Center City location with opportunities to spend a full day in nature each week at the Schuylkill Center for Environmental Education.
+Located at 25th and Lombard, TPS balances the resources of its Center City location with opportunities to spend a full day in nature each week at one of the many outdoor classrooms within Philadelphia.
 Learning in the city and country affirms our founders’ goal of educating children to become responsible and active stewards of the world around them.

 Since our founding in 1972, The Philadelphia School has grown in size, complexity, and diversity.
 This growth has been rooted firmly in the progressive educational approach that inspired our founders: immersive learning, responsive pedagogy, and meaningful engagement with the world.